av3nger/cf-images/README.txt

 * Incorrect status during bulk offload

 = 1.0.0 =

 First release
 * Offload images to Cloudflare Images
 * Option to disable WordPress image sizes
 * Support for custom domains

 == Upgrade Notice ==

+= 1.2.0 =
+Big update with lots of improvements and new features.

 = 1.0.0 =
 This is the first plugin release.